Older Women, Sex, and HIV

 Older Women: An Overlooked Group

 Older women are sometimes ignored in discussions about sexual health, HIV prevention and care.
 In the US, HIV began mostly as a disease of young men.
 Today, however, the epidemic affects both women and men of all ages, including older women.
 While 50 may not seem 'old,' it is often the age used by organizations to keep track of health-related statistics.
-In 2018, more than half of all people living with HIV in the US were 50 years or older.
+In 2021, more than half of all people living with HIV in the US were 50 years or older.

 Health care and social service providers need to recognize that their aging patients and clients are at risk for acquiring HIV.

 Around the world, 4.2 million people over the age of 50 – 13% of all people living with HIV – are living with the virus, UNAIDS estimates.
 In 2016, eight of ten older people living with HIV globally were in low- and middle-income countries.
-In the US, more than half of those living with HIV who know their diagnosis were at least 50 years old in 2018.

-It is important that older women, their health care providers, and their families understand how the virus can, and does, affect this group.
+It is important that older women, their healthcare providers, and their families understand how the virus can, and does, affect this group.

 • The number of women over 45 living with HIV in the US has been steadily growing in recent years.
 The reported numbers are likely smaller than the real number of older women living with HIV.
 Many people do not get tested for HIV, and are therefore not diagnosed, even though they may have been living with the virus for several years.

 • Many older women have gone through menopause and therefore do not use condoms for birth control.
-However, condoms can prevent the spread of STIs or STDs at any age.
+However, condoms can prevent the transmission of STIs or STDs at any age.
 For more information, see our fact sheet, Talking with Your Partner about Condoms.

-• Older women living with HIV are more likely to be invisible and isolated, keeping their status hidden from friends and family.
+• Older women living with HIV are more likely to feel invisible and isolated, keeping their status hidden from friends and family.
 They may be afraid to disclose that they are living with HIV because of the stigma surrounding the virus.

 • Because many people in the HIV community are not aware of the virus among older people (especially women), this age group has been left out of HIV prevention education, research, and clinical trials.

 • Older people are not routinely tested for HIV.
-Health care providers may feel uncomfortable asking older patients about their sexual behaviors or believe that older women are not sexually active.
-When an older patient has flu-like symptoms, many health care providers do not think to test for HIV.
+Healthcare providers may feel uncomfortable asking older patients about their sexual behaviors or believe that older women are not sexually active.
+When an older patient has flu-like symptoms, many healthcare providers do not think to test for HIV.
 This means that older women are often not diagnosed with the virus until they have reached a more advanced stage of HIV disease.

 What To Do?